Configure Single Sign-On | Teleport

 Create the resource:

-Log in to your cluster with tsh so you can run tctl commands.tsh login --proxy=mytenant.teleport.sh --user=myusertctl create -f cap.yaml
+Log in to your cluster with tsh so you can run tctl commands.tsh login --proxy=example.teleport.sh --user=myusertctl create -f cap.yaml

 Next, define an authentication connector.
 Create a file called